PavelRodygin/SeaBASStianTestTask/README.md

-# ShrimpOlympus
+# TestTask

 Technical Unity repository with modular architecture for developing and testing various mini-projects.

 ## 🌐 WebGL Demo

-The project is available on **Unity Play** with a WebGL version that you can try directly in your browser:
+A project built on the same architecture (TechnicalSample repository) is available on **Unity Play**:

 **[▶️ Play on Unity Play](https://play.unity.com/en/games/8122daff-f003-466f-9eb4-fd11cb5fbcdc/idofront)**

-This allows you to explore the modules and architecture without downloading or installing anything.
+This allows you to explore the modular architecture and its capabilities directly in your browser without downloading or installing anything.

 ## 🏗️ Architecture